soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 Working in games is just like anywhere else except that things move really fast and there's *usually* less bullshit work since there's tons to do and goals are often clear.
 Above all, it's filled with game-loving professionals who are excellent at their craft, working really hard, and trying to do things better every day.

-## People who bug me in this space
+## Slow transformation to the tech industry

-If I could wave a magic wand, I'd like to see fewer of these folks trickling into the game development side of things:
+Frankly, if I could wave a magic wand, I'd like to see fewer of these folks trickling into the game development side of things:

 * People who don't play or value games (how can you build things for players or for game developers without understanding the why behind it all?)
 * People who don't respect or value creativity/artists/designers/content creators (in current day, to me, this looks like shoving AI down creative teams' throats)